PrimeTimeTran/next-blog/data/blog/flutter/flutter-poker-1.md

 ---
+draft: true
+date: '2022-08-07'
 title: How to build Poker with Flutter
-date: '2022-08-07'
-tags: ['Flutter', 'Tutorial']
-draft: true
 summary: 'The steps I took to built a poker game with Flutter'
+tags: ['flutter', 'Tutorial']
 ---

 ## How to build Poker with Flutter?